 Before this stop-when-you-are-full habit is natural, there is The Break.
 If an empty plate has been your cue to stop eating, then you are a prime candidate for a pause.
 Mentally or physically divide your plate into quarters.
 Then as you finish each segment, give yourself a minute or two to regroup.

 Check in with your body, reconnect with your brain, and pry the fork from your hand.
-This speed bump is a fantastic way to slow down and reset.
+This speed bump is a fantastic way to slow down, reset, and stop eating so much.

 Do you ever find yourself saving the best bites for last?
 The center of the sandwich, the perfectly cheesy bite of pizza, the just-floppy-enough French fry off your husband’s plate?